masroorrizvi/getting-cleaning-data/README.md

 Please see the newly read data at the console to make sure that it looks alright.
 The data should show 180 rows and 70 columns.

+All the details of what the run_analysis code does is explained in CodeBook attached in this repository